austinnoronha/com.phonegap.employeesearch/readme.md

 Complete instructions for this tutorial are available here: http://coenraets.org/blog/phonegap-tutorial/.

-I have created a example Phonegap Build busing the latest PhoneGap Online Builder - Easy and Efficient.
+I have created a Sample Phonegap Build using the latest PhoneGap Online Builder - Easy and Efficient.
 No more installations issues and compilation issues:
 Download : https://build.phonegap.com/apps/1541838/share